stinkyink/book-publishing-guide/chapter4.markdown

 ability to “star” new events to make them the full width of your page and act as a mini headline.

-Star the post and it becomes a header-like post that dominates your page and acts as an announcement.

 ### Google +

 Google+ is another area you might wish to invest time in.
 It’s a relatively